angelo-wf/elsemble/DOC.md

 Labels can have numeric (integer) values, or string values.
 Labels defined using a labeled line get the value of the PC, and labels through assignment the given value.

-Labels can normally not be redefined, but when assigned using the re-assignment syntax, they can be.
-All (re-)assignments need to use the re-assignment syntax.
+Labels can normally not be redefined, but when assigned using the redefinition-syntax, they can be.
+All (re-)definitions need to use the redefinition-syntax.
 Unlike non-redefinable labels, they need to be defined before use.

 There are several kinds of labels:
 - Regular global labels, which just have a alphanumeric name (`global`).
 - Local labels, which are a alphanumeric name preceded by a dot (`.local`).
-These are only directly usable between the (scoped) global labels they are defined.
-Outside of this section, the global name (and scope) can be prepended to reference it (`global.local`).
+These are only directly usable between the global labels they are defined.
+Outside of this section, the global name can be prepended to reference it (`global.local`).
 - Scoped labels, which are a `global` or `global.local` label preceded by an alphanumeric scope name and a colon (`scope:global.local`).
 - Default scoped labels, which are `global` and `global.local` labels with just a preceding colon (`:global.local`).
 These are explicitly in the default scope.
 - Block labels, alphanumeric preceded by a `@`, which can be used in repeat statements and macros (`@block`).
 They are unique to each loop through the repeat or each macro expansion.
 They are also used for the repeat counter and macro arguments.